ElijahLawal-7/Fyyur_Web_App_Project/README.md

 ## Author

-This project was carried out by Ismaila Lawal Elijah as part of the project in the ALX-UDACITY Fullstack Web Development Course, and as part of the reqquirement to be awarded a certificate of completion in Fullstack Web Development.
+This project was carried out by Ismaila Lawal Elijah as part of the projects in the ALX-UDACITY Fullstack Web Development Course, and as part of the requirement to be awarded a certificate of completion in Fullstack Web Development.

 Ismaila Lawal Elijah [ElijahLawal-7](https://github.com/ElijahLawal-7)